waleedkhalid1997/waleedkhalid1997/README.md

   - Real-time chat with lawyers using Agora SDK

 #### 🌟 [Project 7: Kiddo TV API](#)
-- Provides APIs for mobile app login/authentication and role-based models for parents and children.
-Also enables parents to track their children's live activities and fetch video streaming data.
+- Provides mobile app login/authentication APIs and role-based models for parents and children.
+It also enables parents to track their children's live activities and fetch video streaming data.
 - **Tech Stack:** Socket.io, Express.js, Node.js, MongoDB, Mongoose
 - **Features:**
   - Role-based model for parents and children